frogtaro/frogtaro_studyroom/README.md

 # frogtaro_studyroom
-This repository is used to study about coding by myself
+This repository is used to study about coding by myself.
+Try to review the tutorial.